jquery-archive/plugins.jquery.com/docs/package.md

 ## name

 The *most* important things in your package.json are the name and version fields.
-Those are actually required, and your plugin won't register without them.
 The name and version together form an identifier that is assumed to be completely unique.
 Changes to the plugin should come along with changes to the version.